 The U.S. Food and Drug Administration (FDA) has ordered the popular heartburn medication ranitidine (brand name Zantac) to be taken off the market immediately.
 The decision was made due to the discovery that ranitidine drugs may contain dangerous levels of N-Nitrosodimethylamine (NDMA), a probable human carcinogen.

-With five locations in South Carolina and North Carolina, our lawyers can meet with you wherever you are most comfortable.
+With Six locations in South Carolina and North Carolina, our lawyers can meet with you wherever you are most comfortable.

 Call or contact us today to schedule a free consultation.